EDUCATION & EVENTS

 Q: What is the difference between telehealth and telemedicine?

-We have provided a reference article that explains these terms on our website.
-This article explains how Blue Cross and Blue Shield of Alabama references these terms.
+See "Explained: Telehealth vs. Telemedicine" for an explanation of how Blue Cross and Blue Shield of Alabama defines these terms.
 Other payers, such as CMS, may refer to these terms more broadly or even interchangeably.

 Q: Are there frequency limits for billing telehealth visits?